 We fit into “your program” by devising programs that are flexible and dynamic and by creating the environments that help you to broaden and deepen your investigations.

 Freedom, flexibility and intensive studio practice are supported within a rigorously intellectual environment.
 We recognize that artists working within the tradition of painting or at the frontier of emerging media need the intellectual, theoretical, conceptual and analytical tools to produce their work within larger social contexts.
 Critical Studies offerings provide a structure for that inquiry.
-Classes taught by Raphael Rubinstein and Jenni Sorkin, professors of Critical Studies, bridge theory and practice, and function as a conceptual center for contemporary art discourse within the School of Art.
+Classes taught by Raphael Rubinstein, professor of Critical Studies, bridge theory and practice, and function as a conceptual center for contemporary art discourse within the School of Art.

 Our outstanding faculty and extensive visiting artist/critic program are supported by a vast expansion of scholarship through our faculty affiliate network.
 Colleagues from across the University mentor our graduate students with research interests that extend outside of the atelier and into fields as diverse as biology and physics.
 And our School is deeply embedded in Houston’s dynamic and established visual arts community - artists, designers, curators, and other professionals provide our students with expertise and a range of unique opportunities.
 We are rich in human assets.

 We are not only looking for candidates who fit neatly within a particular discipline or on a linear academic trajectory.
 We are looking for students who may be returning to an academic environment after time away.
 We are looking for students whose undergraduate study was not in the visual arts, or whose work is in transition, or not easily classified.
 We are looking for students whose practice is idea and project based, and is expressed in forms that necessarily vary.